javadderoom/chat-app/server/TECHNICAL.md

 ### Reactions
 - Stored as JSONB: `{ "😊": ["user1", "user2"], "👍": ["user3"] }`
 - Toggle behavior: add/remove user from emoji list

+### Chat Membership
+- Users can only see chats they are members of, plus public chats
+- Private chats are only visible to members
+- Direct messages (DMs) are created between two users
+- DM name is sorted usernames (e.g., "alice & bob")
+- Both users are admins in DMs
+- Chat deletion restricted to admins (Global chat cannot be deleted)